nanosai/mem-ops-java/README.md

 # The Basics

-Mem Ops has two core classes:
+Mem Ops has two core packages:

- - MemoryAllocator
+ - com.nanosai.memops.bytes
- - MemoryBlock
+ - com.nanosai.memops.objects

-The MemoryAllocator allocates a single, big byte array which can then be reallocated by the MemoryAllocator into smaller memory blocks.
-Each memory block is represented by a MemoryBlock object.

-When your application needs a byte array, instead of creating a new byte array using

-    new byte[size]

-your application can obtain a byte array from the MemoryAllocator.
-Actually, what you get is a block of its big, internal byte array which you can use.
-Thus, if you write beyond the end of your block, you risk writing into a block allocated for another purpose.
+The com.nanosai.memops.bytes package contains classes for allocating bytes (sections of a bigger byte array).
+Using these classes you can allocate a single, big byte array from which you can allocate smaller blocks.
+That way you only ever allocate the bigger byte array, even though you subdivide it and use the smaller blocks individually.

-When you are done with a MemoryBlock you must explicitly free it.
-Freeing the memory block will mark that section of the MemoryAllocator's big, internal byte array as free for allocation again.
+When you are done with a byte block, you must explicitly free it again.
+When a block is freed it can be reallocated for use again.

-MemoryBlock objects are pooled internally, and thus reused.
-That is done to avoid creating a new MemoryBlock each time a byte block is allocated.
-Otherwise you would still put a lot of pressure on the garbage collector.
+The com.nanosai.memops.objects package contains classes for allocating (pooling) objects.
+These can be any object you need.
+The package comes with some built-in classes for Bytes - which represents a block of bytes in a shared byte array.
+Thus, a Bytes instance contains a byte[] array reference, a start index, end index etc. which is used to identify the byte block in the big byte array.

 # Advantages Over Standard Java Byte Array Instantiation